 2. Vitamins aren't just for kids

 If you have a limited diet, you will really need to work hard to get as much nutrition in as possible.
 A good multivitamin or a product with natural ingredients and nutrients can mean the difference between a healthy, functioning body and one that is forced to work on empty.
-If you aren't sure which supplements will work best for you, then check out Slim 9 for more detailed information.

 3. Try a new approach